thomasclarke1969/documentation/atlas/android/core-components.md

 * Name the Activity "ConversationActivity" and name the Layout "activity_conversations"

 ##Showing the Conversations List
 After you have imported the LayerSDK and Atlas into your project, you can show a list of conversations.
-In `app/main/res/layout/activity_conversations.xml`, configure the layout to show the conversation list and a button for starting new conversations (note, for the button, you can use assets from the layer-atlas-messenger project or your own).
+In `app/main/res/layout/activity_conversations.xml`, configure the layout to show the conversation list and a button for starting new conversations (note, feel free to use assets from the layer-atlas-messenger project or create your own).

 ```xml
 <FrameLayout